Grant Proposal Evaluation Criteria

 - Are potential outcomes discussed and are they reasonable?

-- Is there a clear plan for dissemination at the regional or national level, including through conferences or publications?
+- Is there a clear plan for dissemination, including through conferences or publications?

 - Are the budget itemizations reasonable and appropriate?